python-trio/trio/docs/source/tutorial.rst

    async def async_double(x):
        return 2 * x

-(We'll sometimes refer to regular functions like ``regular_double`` as "synchronous functions", to distinguish them from async functions.)
+"Async" is short for "asynchronous"; we'll sometimes refer to regular functions like ``regular_double`` as "synchronous functions", to distinguish them from async functions.

 From a user's point of view, there are two differences between an async function and a regular function: